fatalxiao/vivy/README.md

 designed closing to Redux.

 In Vivy, state, actions and reducers are combined in one object called `model`.
 Actions and reducers in model all can be called by `dispatch`.
 So `action type` is no need to be defined in Vivy.
-Also, redundant actions are unnecessary when you can dispatch reducers directly.
+Also, redundant actions are unnecessary as you can dispatch reducers directly.

 Vivy is designed with high expansibility.
 You can easily route by using [vivy-router][router-plugin-url], and lazy load components and models by [vivy-async-component][async-component-plugin-url]. [vivy-api][api-plugin-url] can help to